Air Fryer Fried Ravioli recipe makes easy work of frying ravioli when serving a crowd for appetizers or adding to your game day snack menu.

 Fried Ravioli Air Fryer Recipe

-This is a basic recipe I use.
+This is a basic breading recipe I use.
 Feel free to use your favorite recipe if you have one you prefer.
-Each air fryer has it's own suggestions for cooking various items so be sure to read the manual for your appliance.
+Each air fryer has it’s own specific instructions for cooking various items so be sure to read the manual for your appliance.